-Our Best Locksmith in Wynwood tips will prevent a business burglary.
+Our Best Locksmith in Miami tips will prevent a business burglary.

 Don’t Tempt Burglars with Inventory

 Consider storing all valuable items in a lock casing.
-Furthermore, more minor lightweight things that are simple to grab need to be put far away from doors and windows.
+Furthermore, more minor lightweight things that are simple to grab must be put far away from doors and windows.

 Consider removing high-risk window display items like jewelry and electronics when you close the store.